lomigmegard/akka-http-cors/README.md

 - [x] Respects the full standard defined by the W3C, even the border cases.
 - [ ] Tests, lots of tests.

-## WIP
-This project is under development.
-Please do not use in production.

 ## Getting Akka Http Cors
 akka-http-cors is deployed to Maven Central.
 Add it to your `build.sbt` or `Build.scala`:
 ```scala